danielv22/using-laravels-routing/README.md

     </tbody>
 </table>

 And like this, so on.
 You should pay special attention to the format of the data (display numbers with a million separator and period, for instance).
-In the Blade template you must template to validate that all data is received correctly.
+In the *Blade template* you must validate that all data is received correctly.

 In addition to displaying the information, the table must show only the number of records that are received in the key "records_to_show", that have a minimum population that is found in the key "lower_population".
 Finally, the order of the records must be determined by the field found in the "order_by" key by using the sorting rule indicated in "order".